david-cako/T430-Hackintosh/README.md

 - Reboot

-You now have a fully functional Thinkpad T430 Hackintosh.
+You now have a fully functional Thinkpad T430 Hackintosh that you can install Google web apps and Microsoft text editors on.
+The ideal scenario for me is having a Unix or Unix-like operating system on my laptop that still has an attractive, user-friendly desktop environment.
+Mac OS fits the bill.
+Dual booting Windows offers unlimited versatility, even when I'm not at home with my main Windows computer.